Antony-Thornton/MS2---Memory-Game/README.md

 * The user will navigate to the website
 * The user will be able to view the instructions and understand how the game works
 * The user will be able to play the game
-* The user will be able to submit their score
+* The user will be able to find out more about BMW, its products, history and offerings
+* Most importantly the user should have fun

 ## 2.2 Wireframes